Public-Health-Bioinformatics/kipper/README.md

 Kipper has virtually no memory requirements, regardless of the size of input files.
 Since fasta databases are mainly just inserts over time, a Kipper data store having many versions usually ends up being modestly larger than the most recent fasta database version size.
 Its version extraction speed is linear to the time it take to read and write the archive file.

 Currently we are experimenting with reading compressed files and writing compressed volume files, to see which archiving format is best.

+### **Example Database**

+This repo contains a 'RDB_database_load_v10_8-v11_3.sh' script which downloads and imports the RDP RNA database (https://rdp.cme.msu.edu/) versions 10.18 to 11.3 into a kipper data store.
+This takes a few hours to download and process.
+The end result is 18 versions of the RDB database that fit into two kipper volumes.
+The script needs wget and gunzip, and needs a symlink from say '/usr/local/bin/kipper' to the 'kipper.py' executable; and finally it needs a "master" folder to be created under the folder it is run from.

 ### **Notes**